iaama5005/TurtleBot3_SLAM_Simulation_guide/README.md

  ![Screenshot_1](https://user-images.githubusercontent.com/91455733/184548026-eb32a679-40e0-4696-8aa6-ff34a38cde8c.png)

- sixth- to save the map, in a new terminal run these commands:
+ sixth- to save the map, in a new terminal run this command:

     rosrun map_server map_saver -f ~/map